-This year we will report an after tax surplus of \$9.46m representing a 1.01% return on average assets.
-Defcredit reinvests this surplus back into the credit union ensuring we continue our strong capital position, whilst offering our members competitive products and services.
-During this year we grew 22% reaching \$1,030m in assets on book.

-As an Authorised Deposit-taking Institution (ADI) Defcredit operates under strict prudential supervision by APRA and ASIC.
-We adhere strictly to prudential requirements and regulations.
+This year we posted an after tax surplus of \$11.7m representing 1.04% return on average assets.
+We reinvest this back into Defcredit, enhancing products and services for our members whilst ensuring our level of revenue sustains our growth.
+During the year we grew by 16.1%, approaching \$1,200m in assets on book.
+As an Authorised Deposit Taking Institution (ADI) Defcredit operates under the strict prudential requirements of APRA and ASIC.

-Community Support
+Defence Support

-Defcredit continues to support the ADF by sponsoring, making donations and embracing partnerships in the Defence community.
-Our staff raised over \$62,000 which was donated to Defence Special Needs Support Group.
-Additionally, we introduced significant new sponsorships to Legacy and the Salvation Army Defence Services.
-Altogether Defcredit contributed over \$276,000 in sponsorship monies.
+Defcredit continues to support the ADF members and their communities through donations, sponsorships and assisting our partners in Defence.
+Through fundraising efforts and Defcredit contributions \$70,000 was donated to the Defence Special Needs Support Group.
+We also continued our sponsorship of Legacy Australia and the Salvation Army Defence Services.
+Altogether Defcredit and our staff contributed over \$230,000 in sponsorship monies.